youyinnn/Guided-AbsoluteGrad/README.md

 # Guided-AbsoluteGrad

-The codebase should be ready by June 1st.
+The codebase should be ready by July 20th.